nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 2.01.A02) Prajashakthi: Poverty alleviation programme for low-income

-- earners

 - Providing a minimum monthly financial grant from Rs.
-10,000 upwards to low-
+10,000 upwards to low- income families

-- income families

-- Introduction of a participatory, transparent and efficient beneficiary selection
+- Introduction of a participatory, transparent and efficient beneficiary selection process

-- process

-- Introducing a digital platform for identifying eligible beneficiaries using

-- new criteria within a year and providing financial assistance to all qualifying
+- Introducing a digital platform for identifying eligible beneficiaries using new criteria within a year and providing financial assistance to all qualifying individuals.

-- individuals.

 ##### 2.01.A03) Empowerment

-- Under the key poverty alleviation programme, the NPP government will undertake the

-- following ess ential tasks.

-- A comprehensive participatory study on the causes of poverty and family

-- dynamics in low-income households.
+- A comprehensive participatory study on the causes of poverty and family dynamics in low-income households.

-- Identification, analysis and developing remedies for poverty and vulnerabilities

-- at the household level through community-based projects.
+- Identification, analysis and developing remedies for poverty and vulnerabilities at the household level through community-based projects.

-- Facilitating the implementation of these projects through public-private

-- partnerships and the involvement of the cooperative sector.
+- Facilitating the implementation of these projects through public-private partnerships and the involvement of the cooperative sector.

-- Establishment of training, technical assistance and financial assistance for low-

-- income families to initiate income generation and livelihood projects
+- Establishment of training, technical assistance and financial assistance for low- income families to initiate income generation and livelihood projects

 - Efficient use of the Samurdhi Banking system and staff to empower poor families.

-- Assigning a field officer for every 100 families for monitoring and to provide

-- continuous sup port
+- Assigning a field officer for every 100 families for monitoring and to provide continuous sup port

 ##### 2.01.A04) A healthy and happy retirement for senior c itizens